 - If you cover your boat with a canvas between outings, scrub the underside of the canvas, too, to help prevent mold and mildew.

 Many boats are beset by hard water stains, especially along and below the waterline.
 Hard water spot removers, vinegar and water, and some acid-based products can help.
-Follow safety measures — including wearing long sleeves, gloves and goggles.
-A thorough rinse after cleaning should be followed by drying with The Absorber.
+Follow safety measures — including wearing long sleeves, gloves, and goggles.
+A thorough rinse after cleaning with the best boat cleaner should be followed by drying with The Absorber.

 How CleanTools Can Help

-Whether your passion is power boating, cruising or sailing — and whether it’s on a lake, river or an ocean — a clean boat will add to both your pleasure and the watercraft’s longevity.
+Whether your passion is power boating, cruising, or sailing — and whether it’s on a lake, river, or ocean —the boat cleaning tips will give you a clean boat that adds to both your pleasure and the watercraft’s longevity.

-CleanTools eases your cleaning and detailing duties with products that can be stored conveniently on your boat for quick use after each outing or for more involved cleanings.
-Quality and value are guaranteed when you use CleanTools products.
+Boat Lover's Towel by CleanTools eases cleaning and detailing a boat's duties with best boat cleaning products that can be stored conveniently on your boat for quick use after each outing or for the best way to clean a boat.
+Quality and value are guaranteed when you use popular CleanTools products.